 If you have watched any movies about car racing, you might have heard of the Spoon engine.
 While the racing ability seems unrealistic, the truth is that the Spoon engine is, in fact, real.

-In this guide, we don’t just evaluate what the Spoon engine is, but we also explain its benefits.
-Furthermore, we look at the history behind the name, evaluate what cars have Spoon engines, compare it to the Mugen motor and show you the average price.
+In this guide, I don’t just evaluate what the Spoon engine is, but I also explain its benefits.
+Furthermore, I look at the history behind the name, evaluate what cars have Spoon engines, compare it to the Mugen motor, and show you the average price.

 What Are Spoon Engines?